KadenDuckwitz/KadenDuckwitz/README.md

 <h1>🖥️ About Me 🖥️</h1>

 <p>Hello!
 My name is <b>Kaden Duckwitz</b>.
-I'm currently going to school for an associates degree in Cybersecurity, and have years of experience developing software for both myself and others.
+I have an associates degree in Cybersecurity, and have years of experience developing software for both myself and others.
 I have experience with the following languages:</p>

 <ul>
   <li><b>Java</b></li>